AltBeacon/android-beacon-library/foreground-service.md

 #### Forked OEM Limitations

 Some phone OEMs fork their Android limitations to add custom battery saving code that kills background apps including foreground services.
-Huawei, ZTE, OnePlus and Nokia devices are known to be affected.
+Huawei, Xiaomi, Redmei and OnePlus devices are known to be affected.
 Read more [here](http://www.davidgyoungtech.com/2019/04/30/the-rise-of-the-nasty-forks).